-- 69. (1) The chief conservation officer shall designate a name for a pool or field. - (2) The chief conservation officer may define the boundaries of a pool or field for the purpose of identifying it. - (3) An operator shall assign to a well when it is completed - (a) a distinct permanent designation that consists of a completion number and the name of the pool or field designated under subsection (1) on which the well is located; and - (b) a non-permanent designation that indicates the completion status as set out in subsection (4). - (4) The designation referred to in paragraph (3)(b) shall indicate the status of the well as follows: - (a) an operational well shall be designated by the letter "O"; - (b) a suspended well shall be designated by the letter "S"; and
+(2) The Chief Conservation Officer may define the boundaries of a pool or field for the purpose of identifying it.
+(3) An operator shall assign to a well when it is completed (a) a distinct permanent designation that consists of a completion number and the name of the pool or field designated pursuant to subsection (1) on which the well is located; and (b) a non-permanent designation that indicates the completion status as set out in subsection (4). - (4) The designation referred to in paragraph (3)(b) shall indicate the status of the well as follows: (a) an operational well shall be designated by the letter "O": - (b) a suspended well shall be designated by the letter "S"; and (c) an abandoned well shall be designated by the letter "A".